 The original Red Delicious which bares only a slight resemblance to the supermarket reds found all over the world today, has its roots in the soil of a farm in Peru Iowa.
 The owner of the farm Jesse Hiatt had been trying for several years to kill a young seedling tree, each year cutting it down to a stump.
 Every spring the rootstock would send up new shoots.
 After several failed attempts to kill it Hiaat gave in to the tree's determination and allowed it to grow for several years.
 In the autumn of 1872 the tree bore it's first fruit.
 Upon tasting the the fruit described as having "vermillian stripes...over a creamy base," he was quickly thankful for his choice to give into nature, perhaps already sensing the long lasting effect this one fruit would have on the apple world.

 He gave the fruit a truly Iowan name, calling it the Hawkeye.
 Many years passed, with each one the seedling tree, which he had so desperately wanted to rid is land of, produced grater numbers of the sweet, almost perfume flavored apples.
 Twenty-two years after tasting the first apple, Haitt decided he could no longer keep this ambrosial fruit to himself and entered it in the Stark Fruit Fair.
 The Stark company, a prominent tree nursery during the late part of the nineteenth century, had decided to hold a competitive fair, with the hopes of finding a new apple to replace the Ben Davis.
 As the story goes, C.M.
 Stark after biting into the apple proclaimed "My, that's delicious - and that's the name fore it."
 Unfortunately for Mr. Stark the tag labeling the name and origin of the delectable fruit had been lost during shipping.
 Not having any clue where to even begin looking for it, he had no choice but to wait until the following year and hope it would again be entered in the fair.
 Jesse Hiatt having faith, foresight and some amount of good fortune, reentered the fruit the following year.
 Stark's adoration for the apple had not waned during the previous twelve months and upon tasting it again he decided to purchase the sole rights to propagate it and renamed it the Delicious.
 A few decades later the same nursery purchased the rights to an apple that would become known as the Golden Delicious.
 Wanting to avoid any confusion the original Delicious was renamed the Red Delicious.
 The two varieties together would become the quintessence of an apple in the eyes of many, sharing much more than just a name.
+In the years following his purchase of the Red Delicious Stark made a substantial financial investment in promoting the apple to American growers.
+Spending upwards of ten million of today's dollars, Stark force fed the Red Delicious into the U.S. apple market.
+His efforts were not in vain, by the time World War II rolled around the Red Delicious was the most popular apple in the country.

 Perhaps more than any other apple variety, the Red Delicious has been subject to the aesthetic whims of those who consume it.
 A preoccupation with the "perfect fruit" has created what some would consider a monstrous apple, turning the Red Delicious into the poster child for the cosmetic apple industry.
 The apple found today in school lunches and big box supermarkets has been scrupulously shaped, colored and remolded into an object that is much more the product of human desire than any single force of nature or genetics.